 South Korea Vehicle Registration Process, Documents & Procedures

 Import taxes for vehicles brought into South Korea range from around 20% up to 35%, with most cars from the U.S. falling into the 27% to 35% range.
-Some larger vehicles are not eligible to be imported into South Korea; for example those that weigh over 3.5 tons or those that carry 10 or more passengers.
+Some larger motors, such as those that weigh over 3.5 tons or carry 10 or more passengers, are not eligible to be imported into the area.

-Just like shipping a car to South Korea, getting it registered involves a process and submitting the appropriate documents.
+Just like shipping a car to the area, registering it involves a procedure and submitting the appropriate documents.
 Here’s what you’ll need:

 - Proof of ownership